-As a response to the challenge of mitigating the spread of COVID-19, as well as with the objective of increasing revenue collection, reducing administrative costs inherent to revenue management, reducing cash handling and payment fraud while also improving revenue accounting, the Mozambican Tax Authority (MTA) launched an online platform (https://edeclaracao.at.gov.mz/), which enables entities to file their tax returns online.
+As a response to the challenge of mitigating the spread of COVID-19, as well as with the objective of increasing revenue collection, reducing administrative costs inherent to revenue management, and reducing cash handling and payment fraud, while also improving revenue accounting, the Mozambican Tax Authority (MTA) launched online platforms (https://edeclaracao.at.gov.mz/ and https://portaldocontribuinte.at.gov.mz/) to enable entities to file their tax returns online.

 VAT refunds for companies operating in the extractive industry

-- companies operating in the extractive industry that are in exploration and development phases of their projects (previously the regime was only applicable to those in production phase), provided certain conditions are met;
+- Companies operating in the extractive industry that are in exploration and development phases of their projects (previously the regime was only applicable to those in the production phase), provided certain conditions are met.

 - Special purpose entities owned by the holders of petroleum exploration and production concessions with the approval of the government of Mozambique, as well as to the first-tier subcontractors.